 Private cord blood banks save the cord blood and cord tissue so it is readily available to your family when needed, and this ensures the best biological match for a successful transplant.

 Public cord blood banks store unrelated cord blood units that are donated.
 The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and sometimes made available to research facilities and transplant centers.

 Public banks do not process or save cord tissue.

-Should your family need stem cells for a life-saving treatment in the future, there is a high probability that your baby's cord blood will not be available if it was donated to a public bank - leaving your family to hope and wait for donor match, which may never be found.
+Should your family need stem cells for a life-saving treatment in the future, there is a high probability that your baby's cord blood will not be available to you when needed, if it was donated to a public bank - leaving your family to hope and wait for a donor match, which may never be found.

 If a match can be located, transplant centers typically charge approximately $50,000 for each cord blood unit that is retrieved from a public bank.2

 80% of all cord blood units donated to public banks are discarded or sold to research facilities.